ImEcuadorian/vitalmed/README.md

 ## 🚀 Installation & Running

-1. Clone the repository or download the ZIP
+1. Clone the CRUDRepository or download the ZIP
 2. Open in Eclipse or IntelliJ (with Gradle support)
 3. Run: